 VR Roller Coaster Game Online Download Free PC/PS4

 There’s an unwritten rule about virtual reality that says if a machine can do it, it must have a rollercoaster app.
 And the iPhone has many rollercoaster apps, of which this is one of the greater works, primarily because it doesn’t prevent you from ads every three feet of virtual travel.

-VR Roller Coaster is based on a huge, randomly generated city, so it’s different every time you open the app, and the two rollercoasters it allows to do everything you’d expect with steep climbs and vertiginous drops and a lot of frankly useless screaming.
+VR Roller Coaster is based on a huge, randomly generated city, so it’s different every time you open the app, and the two rollercoasters allow you to do everything you’d expect with steep climbs and vertiginous drops, and a lot of frankly useless screaming.

 Quite brilliantly it maintains the iPad too, which is great news for that large demographic of people with necks like tree trunks who try phone-based VR and bellow “MORE WEIGHT!
 I NEED MORE WEIGHT ON MY FACE!” before smashing stacks of breeze blocks with their foreheads.